-- 4.9.1 The provision of a Membership fee waiver is reserved to individuals who have lived experience or due to financial hardship. - 4.9.2 Individual requesting a membership fee waiver must provide a written request to the PIC CoC Advisory Board. - 4.9.3 Decisions on fee waiver requests are made on a case-by-case basis by the PIC CoC Advisory Board after careful consideration of the rationale for the request.
+- 4.9.1 The provision of a Membership fee waiver is reserved to individuals that are homeless, formerly homeless, or due to financial hardship. - 4.9.2 Individual requesting a membership fee waiver must provide a written request to the O'ahu CoC Board. - 4.9.3 Decisions on fee waiver requests are made on a case-by-case basis by the O'ahu CoC Board after careful consideration of the rationale for the request.